Gear Reviews & Buying Guides · · 12 min read

 The Sennheiser HD 650 remains one of the most respected choices for mixing and mastering, thanks to its transparent sound and high accuracy.
 The Sennheiser HD 650 is a fantastic investment if you want balanced mixes that translate well to speakers.

-🎛 Best Budget Option: Audio-Technica ATH-M50X
+Best Budget Workhorse: Audio-Technica ATH-M50X

 Audio-Technica ATH-M50X closed-back studio headphones, budget option for mixing and mastering.